Bachelor of Science in

 The Bachelor of Science in Mechanical Engineering at Embry-Riddle gives students the knowledge and hands-on experience needed to design, test and improve mechanical systems used across aerospace, energy, transportation and advanced manufacturing.

-If you’re interested in how machines, structures and mechanical systems work, the B.S. in Mechanical Engineering provides a strong foundation in design, analysis and innovation.
+For students interested in how machines, structures and mechanical systems work, the B.S. in Mechanical Engineering provides a strong foundation in design, analysis and innovation.

 Daytona Beach, FL